tritemio/smbits/content/2016-01/execute-notebooks.rst

 `nbconvert <http://nbconvert.readthedocs.org/>`__, the Jupyter component used to convert notebooks, can be used to automatically execute and save one or more notebooks.
-This functionality is exposed through a python API and a similar `command line interface <http://nbconvert.readthedocs.org/en/latest/usage.html>`__.
+This functionality is exposed through a python API (explored in this post) and a similar

-In this post we see how to use nbconvert (4.1+) python API to programmatically execute notebooks.
+`command line interface <http://nbconvert.readthedocs.org/en/latest/usage.html>`__.

 A Quick Example
 ---------------